 Ancient precursors varied according to different features.
 They noticed the presence of certain symptoms associated with certain diseases.
 They assumed that diseases were associated with the presence of certain agents transmitted from the diseased to the healthy person.
 However, they did not attribute illnesses yet to microbes.
 So ancient precursors correlated diseases to other factors such as the association of malaria with bad air.
 Therefore, hygiene was their approach to fighting malaria.

 Other ancients used microbes without knowing they exist in some fields such as the fermentation process.
 Fruits and honey were used in the microbial fermentation process to make beverages.
 The steps of the discovery process of microbes in ancient precursors went as follows:

-- Hippocrates, the father of western medicine, stated that diseases are caused within the human or from the environment surrounding him.
+- Hippocrates, the father of western medicine, stated that diseases are caused within humans or by the environment surrounding them.

 - Marcus Terentius proposed that diseases were caused by something that can not be seen.
 He warned others from living beside the swamps.
 Since he thought that minute creatures lived there spreading in the air and can enter the human body causing diseases.

 - Girolamo Fracastoro suggested that diseases were transmitted from one person to another in ways such as by direct contact with the infected person or his clothes or being in contact with the infected air surrounding the infected person.

 - Athanasius Kircher studied the blood of patients infected with bubonic plague under a microscope.
 He found small “worms” that caused the plague.
 His discovery was considered the first theory of diseases caused by germs.

 - Antonie Philips van Leeuwenhoek discovered a great number of living things or life forms under the microscope.
 But he did not correlate their existence with diseases.
 So, this observation was considered the first description of microorganisms.

 - Sir John Pringle was the first scientist to propose using antiseptics in hospitals and quarters.